Set up a CrowdStrike connector

 In the API SCOPES section of the page, select the appropriate User management scopes:

-- Read and Write if you want to use ConductorOne to provision CrowdStrike roles
+- Read and Write to sync access data and provision CrowdStrike roles

 Click ADD.